Welcome to today's edition of the Rush 24-7 podcast.

 Pure and simple.

-Now you wonder why Wiener was sacrificed.
+Now, you wonder why Weiner was sacrificed.

 He wasn't likable, even in his own party.

-They didn't like The guy.
+They didn't like the guy.

 So they had no problem getting rid of him.